 Hong Kong is a foodie’s heaven, with its truly cosmopolitan cuisines there’s something for every palate and mood.
-But what about those of us who are vegetarian or vegan?
+But what about those who are vegetarian or vegan?
 With the growing trend towards plant-based cuisine there’s more choice than ever before.
-Here’s a look at what’s on offer.
+Here’s a look at what’s on offer for vegan and vegetarian dining in Hong Kong, pure veggie and vegan/vegetarian-friendly.

 This laid-back waterfront bar, restaurant and live music venue in Discovery Bay has recently switched to a completely vegetarian (mainly vegan) menu in an effort to ‘save the planet, one plate at a time’ and spread the word about animal agriculture’s massive impact on climate change.
 This menu challenges the stereotype of vegans surviving on salad alone, and features comfort-food favourites such as chilli, shepherd’s pie, BBQ pulled “pork” sandwiches (made with jackfruit), spag bol and burgers, all served without a shred of meat in sight.